Government and International Relations

 Honours in Government and International Relations is a challenging, one-year program designed for students seeking to develop and apply their skills in Political Science at an advanced level.
-Students intending to proceed to honours must complete 48 senior credit points in Government and International Relations with a credit minimum in each unit of study, and including completion of GOVT2991 Political Analysis, GOVT3993 Power and GOVT3994 Research Preparation.
+Students intending to proceed to honours must complete 48 senior credit points in Government and International Relations withan average of 70 percent or above, and including completion of GOVT2991: Political Analysis, GOVT3993: Power and GOVT3994: Research Preparation.

 Department website: sydney.edu.au/arts/government_international_relations